 Sashimi

 If you are on your diet, or you don’t want to eat carbs, then you can just try Sashimi.
 You can taste of fish itself from Sashimi.
-Some of you might feel it’s strong taste, but I hope you enjoy fresh raw fish in japan.
+Some of you might feel its strong taste, but I hope you enjoy fresh raw fish in japan.

-Okonomiyaki – Cabbage Savory Pancake
+Okonomiyaki – The Japanese Savory Pancake

 Hiroshima style Okonomiyaki